Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *traitorCount* - The number of players that will be (or have already been) assigned a traitor role
 - *detectives* - The table of available player choices that will be (or have already been) assigned a detective role.
 Manipulating this table will have no effect
 - *detectiveCount* - The number of players that will be (or have already been) assigned a detective role

+**TTTSpectatorHUDKeyPress(ply, tgt, powers)** - Called when a player who is being shown a role-specific spectator HUD presses a button, allowing the hook to intercept that button press and perform specific logic if necessary.\
+*Realm:* Server\
+*Added in:* 1.3.1\
+*Parameters:*
+- *ply* - The spectator player who is attemping to press a key
+- *tgt* - The target playing being spectated
+- *powers* - The table of key-value pairs of spectator powers where the key is the [IN](https://wiki.facepunch.com/gmod/Enums/IN) enum value of the desired button press and the value is an object with the following properties:
+  - *start_command* - The console command to run to start the power effect
+  - *end_command* - The console command to run to end the power effect
+  - *time* - The amount of time before the end command should be run
+  - *cost* - The cost of using this power

+*Return:*
+- *skip* - Whether the remaining spectator keypress logic should be skipped
+- *power_property* - The NWInt property name to use when getting and updating the current spectator power level

+**TTTSpectatorShowHUD(client, tgt)** - Called when a player should be shown a role-specific spectator HUD, allowing that role's logic to render the HUD as needed.\
+*Realm:* Client\
+*Added in:* 1.3.1\
+*Parameters:*
+- *client* - The local player
+- *tgt* - The target playing being spectated

 **TTTSpeedMultiplier(ply, mults)** - Called when determining what speed the player should be moving at.\
 *Realm:* Client and Server\